OZTaekOppa/FastaHandler/README.md

 python3 find_anchor_trim.py --input-fa ref_seq.fa --anchor1-fa anchor1_seq.fa --anchor2-fa anchor2_seq.fa --out ./ --t 1 --mem 10
 ```
 + If your input reference and anchor FASTA files are in multi-line format, the script will automatically convert them to single-line format for processing (embedded pipeline).
-+ A trimmed sequence and its summary of anchor-defined genomic regions for downstream analyses.
++ A trimmed sequence and its summary of anchor-defined genomic regions for downstream analyses will be saved.

 - Parameter explanation
 	1. Python 3: Call Python 3